aws-samples/addons-transformer-for-amazon-eks/doc/contributing.md

 environment (known as Sleek).
 This system attempts to cover pre-validation checks we conduct before allowing partner addons into the AWS Console.

+The goal is to speed up the iterative process for onboarding partners into the EKS addons environment, increasing the throughput of partner addons by letting them validate against our checks before they engage with AWS Engineering.

 ### Getting Started
 To add a new command to this CLI, simply add a new file in `./src/commands/` that extends from `SleekCommand`.
 Our standard best practice is to separate the static aspects used to generate the OCLIF docs into a separate folder such